 [IN THE STYLE OF 1950S TOY ADS LIKE WHAM-O AND HASBRO] Kids!
 Do you ever find yourselves sitting around, overwhelmed by boredom?
 Staring aimlessly out the window?
-Never fear, VersaBlock is here!
+Well never fear,

 What do you say, Billy?
 Give them a try!
 VersaBlocks are expertly designed to allow for hundreds, even thousands of possible configurations.
 Nice job, Billy!
 Versatile, Colorful, Fun.
 It's VersaBlock.
 Buy the starter kit today.
 Forget the Clock.
 VersaBlock